 Given the highly competitive nature of the H1B visa process, applicants should ensure all aspects of their application are compliant with USCIS stipulations, including the H1B visa photo requirements.
 Issues or errors can result in delays or even rejection of your visa petition.

-H1B visa photo checklist
+H1B visa photo requirements checklist

 When you apply for an H1B visa, you will be required to provide a photograph of yourself as part of your application.
 For the photograph to be accepted, you will need to ensure check that it adheres to the following:

-• It is a colour photo.
+- It is a colour photo.

-• The photo must clearly show your full face, neck and shoulders.
+- The photo must clearly show your full face, neck and shoulders.

-• All of your facial features must be visible and unobstructed.
+- All of your facial features must be visible and unobstructed.

-• The size of the photo is 2 x 2 inches (51 x 51 mm).
+- The size of the photo is 2 x 2 inches (51 x 51 mm).

-• Your head should be between 1 inch (22 mm) and 1 and 3/8 inches (35 mm), or between 50% and 69% of the photo’s total height.
+- Your head within the image should be between 1 inch (25 mm) and 1 3/8 inches (35 mm) from the bottom of the chin to the top of the head, constituting 50% to 69% of the photo’s total height.

-• The photo must have been taken within the previous 6 months of making your application.
+- The photo must have been taken within the previous 6 months of making your application.

-• The background must be white or off-white.
+- The background must be white or off-white.

-• You must be directly facing the camera to give a full-face view.
+- You must be directly facing the camera to give a full-face view.

-• The expression on your face must be neutral and both of your eyes must be open.
+- The expression on your face must be neutral and both of your eyes must be open.

-• You must be wearing clothes that you would usually and regularly wear.
+- You must be wearing clothes that you would usually and regularly wear.
 Do not wear a uniform in the photo, unless it is religious clothing that you would regularly wear.

-• Hats and head coverings that hide the hair or hairline are not allowed, unless they are religious items that are worn daily.
+- Hats and head coverings that hide the hair or hairline are not allowed, unless they are religious items that are worn daily.

-• Your full face must be completely visible and not hidden in any way, be that directly or through being in shadow cast by the head covering or hat.
+- Your full face must be completely visible and not hidden in any way, be that directly or through being in shadow cast by the head covering or hat.

-• You may not wear eyeglasses or sunglasses in the photo, unless they can’t be removed for medical reasons.
+- You may not wear eyeglasses or sunglasses in the photo, unless they can’t be removed for medical reasons.
 If there are medical reasons, a supporting letter must be provided by a doctor or medical professional.

-• Headphones, hands-free devices or any other such item must not be in the photo.
+- Headphones, hands-free devices or any other such item must not be in the photo.
 Hearing devices or similar may only be worn in the photo if you normally wear them.

 Photographs for your embassy or consulate interview